NICHTJ3/Dotsy/README.md

 dotsy config install neovim
 # ^ This would install your neovim config without moving you
-# out of the directory or context you're currently in (i've felt this is useful
+# out of the directory or context you're currently in (I've felt this is useful
 # when I break things)
 ```